 Location: 11171 Florida Road, Fortville

-If you’ve got a kid who loves animals, dirt, and all things outdoors, Fishers AgriPark is a must-visit.
-This 33-acre urban farm lets families get hands-on with real farming—think meeting cows and goats, digging in the garden, and learning about where food really comes from.
-It’s part play, part education, and totally fun.
+If you have a kid who loves animals, dirt, and all things outdoors, Fishers AgriPark is a must-visit.
+This 33-acre urban farm lets families get hands-on with real farming.
+Meet cows and goats, dig in the garden, and learn about where food really comes from.
+It is part play, part education, and totally fun.

-One of my favorite things?
-You can actually pick fresh produce for free when it’s in season (just remember to bring a bag!).
-My kids love getting up close with the animals and racing through the nature play area, and there’s always something new to learn every time we visit.
+One of my favorite things is that you can pick fresh produce for free when it is in season.
+Remember to bring a bag.
+My kids love getting up close with the animals and racing through the nature play area, and there is always something new to learn every visit.

-Insider tip: Wear shoes that can handle a little mud, and bring a bag—you can pick fresh produce for free when it’s in season.
+Insider tip: Wear shoes that can handle a little mud, and bring a bag.
+You can pick fresh produce for free when it is in season.

 Action & Atomic Duckpin Bowling